My Wild Gathering Experience

 I made the conscious decision to involve my two boys aged 10 and 6 years of age, (despite them initially not wanting to give up their relaxing Saturday for my ‘work’).
-They listened with interest as Wildcare CEO Sharon opened with a special ‘Welcome to Country’, followed by Member Services Officer Kim explaining how the day would run with her facilitating with ‘Open Space Technology’ (OST).
+They listened with interest as Wildcare CEO Sharon opened with a special acknowledgement of Country and the mouheneener people who gathered here before us, followed by Member Services Officer Kim explaining how the day would run with her facilitating with ‘Open Space Technology’ (OST).
 This meant that us as guests set the agenda!

 The task was to set topics that had heart and meaning for us.

 My 10 year old raised the topic Climate Change.
 A subject that is forefront with many school children; particularly with recent school strikes calling for leaders to take action.
 We selected 2pm for our topic session and anyone was welcome to attend.
 I was curious to see how our group would deal with such a broad topic!

 There was a good turnout for our discussion.
 The topic veered in the direction of education and what children were doing at school.
 The benefit of using OST – it was an integral part of the process for other issues to arise from the initial topic – the day was all about what mattered to us!
 Overall, most of the discussion was around how could we leverage the student’s interest in climate change and inspire our next generation of Wildcarers.